Quantum-inspired identification of complex cellular automata: A Stochastic Perspective

-\textbf{Numerical analysis}.
 For the ECA that lie between Class III and IV of interest to us here, we must deal with their potential computational irreducibility.
 There are thus generally no shortcuts to directly estimate the long-time behaviour of $C^{(t)}_q$ in such ECA.
-We therefore employ numerical simulation (see Supplementary Material for detailed methodology).
-We approximate each ECA of interest with a finite counterpart, where each time-step consists of $W=64,000$ cells, such that the state of the ECA at time $t$ is described by a finite data sequence $y_{0:W}^{(t)}$.
-We can then infer the quantum statistical memory $C^{(t)}_q$ of this sequence, using a recently-developed inference protocol~\cite{ho2020robust}.
-We take $t_\text{max} = 10^3$, allowing us to capture most of the ECA's dynamics before they reach a pseudo-steady state.
-For completeness, we perform analogous inference for the classical statistical complexity $C^{(t)}_\mu$; the results can be found in the Supplementary Material.
+We therefore employ numerical simulation.
+We approximate each ECA of interest with a finite counterpart, where each time-step consists of $W=64,000$ cells, such that the state of the ECA at time $t$ is described by a finite data sequence $y_{0:W}^{(t)}$, up to a maximum time $t_\text{max} = 10^3$~\footnote{Note that this is many, many orders of magnitude smaller than the time for which a typical finite-width ECA is guaranteed to cycle through already-visited states ($\mathcal{O}(2^W)$)~\cite{Grassberger1986a}.}.
+We can then infer the quantum statistical memory $C^{(t)}_q$ of this sequence, using the quantum inference protocol discussed above~\cite{ho2020robust}, with $L=6$ for the history length.
 The workflow is illustrated in \figref{fig.workflow}.

+For each ECA rule we generate an initial state for $t=1$ where each cell is randomly assigned $0$ or $1$ with equal probability, and then evolve for $t_\text{max}$ steps.
+We then apply the inference methods to the states at $t=1,2,3,...,9,10,20,...,90,100,200,...,t_\text{max}$; evaluating at every timestep shows little qualitative difference beyond highlighting the short periodicity of some Class II rules.
+We repeat five times for each rule, and determine the mean and standard deviation of $C_q^{(t)}$.
+To avoid boundary effects from the edges of the ECA, to obtain an ECA state of width $W$ for up to $t_{\text{max}}$ timesteps we generate an extended ECA of width $W'=W+2t_{\text{max}}$ with periodic boundary conditions and keep only the centremost $W$ cells; this is equivalent to generating a width $W$ ECA with open boundaries (see \figref{fig.boundary}).
+Note however that the choice of boundary condition showed little quantitative effect upon our results.

+In \figref{fig.longer}) we present plots showing little difference in the qualitative features of interest with extensions up to $L=8$ and $t_{\text{max}}=10^5$, supporting our choice for these values.
+The exception to this is Rule 110, which appears to plateau at longer times.
+We believe this to be attributable to the finite width of the ECA studied -- as there are a finite number of gliders generated by the initial configuration, over time as the gliders annihilate there will be fewer of them to interact and propagate further correlations.

+For completeness, we also perform analogous inference for the classical statistical complexity $C^{(t)}_\mu$ using the sub-tree reconstruction method.
+See Appendix A for details.